microsoft/ccf-app-samples/data-reconciliation-app/docs/data-reconciliation.md

 - The schema must has a unique identifier and attributes associated with this identifier
 - The Data is compared across all members, no one source of truth
 - In order for our app to provide a report on the data, ~80% of members need to have submitted their data
-- If a record is determined to be out of consensus with other members in the network, you cannot share the value that other members had for that record (each member must have access to his own reconciled records only)
+- If a record is determined to be out of consensus with other members in the network, you cannot share the value that other members had for that record (each member can only have access to their own reconciled records)

 ## Application